sosoares/second-portfolio-project/README.md

 # second-portfolio-project
-Creation of a form for a race registration where I ask for data like full, name, e-mail and password.
+Creation of a form for a race registration where I ask for data like full name, e-mail and password.

 In this project called “Race registration,” I could implement new HTML elements like: